AnandDedha/AWS/amazon-redshift/distribution-sorting-compression.md

    You choose sort keys based on the following criteria:

    1. If recent data is queried most frequently, specify the timestamp column as the leading column.
    2. If you frequently filter by a range of values or a single value on one column, that column should be the sort key.
+Amazon Redshift can skip reading entire blocks of data for that column.
+It can do so because it tracks the minimum and maximum column values stored on each block and can skip blocks that don't apply to the predicate range.

-   3. Columns frequently used in joins should be used as the sort key Here are some examples of defining the sort key:
+   3. If you frequently join a table, specify the join column as both the sort key and the distribution key.
+    Here are some examples of defining the sort key:

      -- sale_date is the timestamp column